trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

 ``SSLTrustStorePassword``              The password for the TrustStore.
 ``SSLTrustStoreType``                  The type of the TrustStore.
 The default type is provided by the Java
                                        ``keystore.type`` security property or ``jks`` if none exists.
-``KerberosRemoteServiceName``          Presto coordinator Kerberos service name.
+``KerberosRemoteServiceName``          Trino coordinator Kerberos service name.
 This parameter is
                                        required for Kerberos authentication.
-``KerberosPrincipal``                  The principal to use when authenticating to the Presto coordinator.
+``KerberosPrincipal``                  The principal to use when authenticating to the Trino coordinator.
-``KerberosUseCanonicalHostname``       Use the canonical hostname of the Presto coordinator for the Kerberos
+``KerberosUseCanonicalHostname``       Use the canonical hostname of the Trino coordinator for the Kerberos
                                        service principal by first resolving the hostname to an IP address and then doing a reverse DNS lookup for that IP address.
                                        This is enabled by default.
-``KerberosServicePrincipalPattern``    Presto coordinator Kerberos service principal pattern.
+``KerberosServicePrincipalPattern``    Trino coordinator Kerberos service principal pattern.
 The default is
                                        ``${SERVICE}@${HOST}``. ``${SERVICE}`` is replaced with the value of ``KerberosRemoteServiceName`` and ``${HOST}`` is replaced with the hostname of the coordinator (after canonicalization if enabled).